TradingView Indicator

 • + Multi-indicator alignment

-• + Visual confluence summary
+• + Visual confluence indication

 • + Quick assessment